razi-rais/microservices/workshop/readme.md

 $ minikube service voting-front --url http://192.168.99.102:32636
 ```
 Open the browser and navigate to the URL.
 You should see the UI as shown below.
-Voting app is now functional!
+Voting app is now up and running!
+Go vote.

 ![voting-app](./images/voting-app-1.png)